Guides

 5. utm_content (optional) – Used to differentiate similar ads or links (banner A vs. banner B)

-UTM data integrates with platforms like Google Analytics, giving you clear, actionable insights in one place.
-This makes reporting efficient, and data driven.
+• Simplify reporting: UTM data integrates with platforms like Google Analytics, giving you clear, actionable insights in one place.
+This keeps reporting efficient and data-driven.

 Benefits of UTM codes in email signature marketing

-While Exclaimer’s analytics offers robust tracking for email signature campaigns without requiring UTM codes, there are still distinct benefits to using UTMs in tandem with your email signature marketing efforts.
+While Exclaimer’s analytics offers robust tracking for email signature campaigns without requiring UTM codes, there are still distinct benefits to using UTMs alongside your email signature marketing efforts.

 Here’s why they’re valuable: